MatthewGerber/rlai/docs/cli_guide.md

-# Using `rlai` from the Command-Line Interface
+# Using RLAI from the Command-Line Interface

-Installing `rlai` from PyPI will install the source code for the package, and it will also create a command-line interface (CLI) that can be used to invoke `rlai` functionality.
+Installing RLAI from PyPI will install the source code for the package, and it will also create a command-line interface (CLI) that can be used to invoke RLAI functionality.
 This guide focuses on the CLI.
-Note that the CLI exposes the full breadth and depth of the `rlai` package.
+Note that the CLI exposes the full breadth and depth of the RLAI package.
 It is powerful, but it can be challenging to use correctly.
-Please see the [JupyterLab](jupyterlab_guide.md) guide for a graphical interface to `rlai`.
+Please see the [JupyterLab](jupyterlab_guide.md) guide for a graphical interface to RLAI.

 Issue the following command to test whether installation succeeded.